-A few weeks back, you might have seen in the news that a cleaning company was advertising for a women cleaner, who was prepared to work naked.
+A few years back in 2017, you might have seen in the news that a cleaning company was advertising for a women cleaner, who was prepared to work naked.

-When recruiting, unless you have a valid reason for employing a certain gender, make sure your job advert does not show biased towards either gender.
+When recruiting, unless you have a valid reason for employing a certain gender, make sure your job advert does not show any unfair bias.

 Would you want to work naked for such a high hourly rate, which could equate to a salary in the region of £80,000 – £100,000 a year, a figure which most could only dream of?